DON SHIPLEY NAVY SEAL

 When not in a SEAL Platoon or deployed overseas his time was spent running blocks of training for SEALs in air operations, land warfare, and demolitions.

 As a SEAL he preferred the challenge of Mountain and Arctic Warfare but began his career in the equally hostile desert environment, spending much of his time in the world’s hottest and coldest climates.

 He served in eight SEAL Platoons, was Platoon Chief in five, and awarded the Navy and Marine Corps Medal for Heroism during a Search and Rescue Mission. http://articles.dailypress.com/1996-07-03/news/9607030168_1_crew-members-merchant-ship-aboard

 He conducted operations in Bosnia and Liberia, Africa while at SEAL Team TWO and became the first Non-Corpsman SEAL to graduate Paramedic School.

 Setting records for immense water and land demolition shots and running High Risk training courses, he also served as an Explosive Expert instructing Police Departments across the country in Booby Traps and Improvised Explosive Devices.

-After retirement he became a Blackwater Security Contractor, spending a year in Pakistan and Afghanistan fighting the war on terror.
-He resides in Chesapeake Virginia with his wife and daughter.
-His Son has been a Navy SEAL for 9 years.
+After retirement he became a Blackwater Security Contractor spending a year in Pakistan and Afghanistan.
+He resides in Chesapeake Virginia with his wife.
+His Son has been a Navy SEAL for over a decade.
 He attended SEAL Training at 17 years old, becoming one of the youngest men to ever graduate BUD/S.